flutter/website/src/docs/get-started/web.md

 ### Create and run

-To create a new app that includes web support
+To create a new app for use with web support
-(in addition to mobile support), run the following, substituting `myapp` with the name of your project:
+(in addition to mobile support), run the following commands, substituting `myapp` with the name of your project:

 ```terminal